-According to information provided by the Natural Resources Conservation Service (NRCS), the review area has an arid climate with distinct seasonal temperature variations and large annual and diurnal temperature changes characteristic of a continental climate.
+According to information provided by the Natural Resources Conservation Service, the review area has an arid climate with distinct seasonal temperature variations and large annual and diurnal temperature changes characteristic of a continental climate.
 Precipitation averages 8 to 10 inches annually; however, deviations of 4 inches or more from the average are common.
 Approximately 50 percent of the precipitation occurs between July and November, which is the dominant growing season of native plants.
 Summer precipitation is characterized by high-intensity, short-duration rainstorms.
 Winter precipitation averages less than one-half inch per month, usually in the form of rain.

-There are two predominate soil types present in the review area: Grieta (55 percent) and Sheppard loamy fine sands (40 percent).
+There are two predominate soil types present in the review area: Grieta (55 percent) and Sheppard (40 percent).
 The Grieta soil is described as well drained with a depth to restrictive feature of more than 80 inches and a depth to water table greater than 80 inches.
 The soil is also characterized as having a moderate water capacity and does not flood or pond.
 A typical profile for this soil consists of 0 to 7 inches of loamy fine sand in the A Horizon, 7 to 14 inches of sandy clay loam in the Bt1 Horizon, 14 to 21 inches of sandy clay loam in the Bt2 Horizon and 21 to 60 inches of coarse sandy loam in the Bk Horizon.
-The other soil identified in the NRCS soils report is Sheppard loamy fine sand.
+The other soil identified in the NRCS soils report is Sheppard.
 This soil is described as somewhat excessively drained, with a depth to restrictive feature of more than 80 inches and a depth to water table of more than 80.
 The soil is also characterized as having a low available water capacity and does not flood or pond.
 A typical profile for this soil consists of 0 to 5 inches of loamy fine sand in the A horizon and 5 to 60 inches of loamy fine sand in the C horizon.

-The applicant provided gauge data from several points within 8-digit Hydrologic Unit Code (HUC) where the Black Arroyo is located (13020203).
-The data for the Black Arroyo covered 9 years and showed flows occurred in the channel for a maximum of 81.4 hours per year.
-The year with the second highest amount of flow was for only 46 hours, and in 7 of the years the stream channel experienced less than 10.4 hours of flow.
-Other similar aquatic features in the area recorded flow from 0 to 9 days total per year over an 11 year period.
+The applicant also provided gauge data from several points within the same 8-digit Hydrologic Unit Code (HUC 13020203) where the Venada Arroyo is located.
+The data for the Venada arroyo covered 9 years and showed flows occurred in the channel for a maximum of 104.4 hours during the entire year with 5 separate days of recorded flow during 2019.
+The year with the second highest amount of flow was for only 53.6 hours during the entire year with 9 separate days of recorded flow during 2013, and in 6 of the years the stream channel experienced less than 9.5 hours of flow with a maximum of 5 days of recoded flow during the year.
+Other similar aquatic features in the area only recorded flow from 0 to 7 days with a maximum of 81.4 hours total flow per year over the 11 years of data provided.